Pfern/ADER17/README.md

 	LO_1 - Understand NGS technologies and plan your experiment:
-		LO_1.1 - List possibilities and limitations of NGS sequencing technologies LO_1.2 - Choose adequate sequencing for your biological question
+		LO_1.1 - List possibilities and limitations of NGS sequencing technologies
+			Question: What choices do you have when sending your samples to sequencing facility?
+		LO_1.2 - Choose adequate sequencing for your biological question

 	LO_2 - List steps in the analysis of RNA-Seq differential expression experiments:
 		- QC of Raw Data;